National City acquisition by PNC: Legacy

 Outside of Greater Cleveland, PNC's acquisition of National City has been considered a success by experts.
 The move allowed PNC to experience growth in Chicago, and was able to use the Florida footprint acquired from National City to expand in the Southern United States.
 In 2011, PNC expanded its Florida presence by acquiring branches from BankAtlantic in the Tampa Bay Area, and later acquired the Atlanta–area branches of Flagstar Bank and, in a major expansion in the South, RBC Bank from the Royal Bank of Canada.
-Since the RBC deal was completed, PNC had been mentioned as a possible buyer of Regions Financial Corporation and/or SunTrust Banks (prior to the latter bank's acquisition by BB&T to form Truist Financial) in order to boost its southern presence.
+Since the RBC deal was completed, PNC had been mentioned as a possible buyer of Regions Financial Corporation and/or SunTrust (prior to the latter bank's acquisition by BB&T to form Truist) in order to boost its southern presence.
 Despite the speculation, PNC wouldn't make a major acquisition after RBC until it acquired BBVA USA in 2021, which strengthened its Southern presence and gave PNC a presence in the Western United States to make it a truly national bank.

 PNC ultimately paid back its TARP funds in full in February 2010 while the National City conversion was still underway.
 However, it required the bank to sell its Global Investment Servicing division to BNY Mellon in order to have the funds to buy back its shares.

 First Niagara Bank, which had mostly been a semi–regional bank within Western New York before acquiring the National City branches in the Pittsburgh area that PNC had to divest, used the National City branches it bought as a launching pad to expand into other markets, acquiring banks in Philadelphia and New England before acquiring HSBC Bank USA's Upstate New York branches.
 In 2015, KeyBank acquired First Niagara, bringing the former National City branches into the fold that it tried to acquire from PNC.